-I don’t have a personal relationship with this company and haven’t tried it myself, but since I’m in exploration mode, I thought I’d check it out.
 The company also offers an opportunity to earn extra income for homeowners who want to rent some of their rooms to older renters.

 Moving in with people you don’t know can be scary, but Silvernest vets them out and assists in resolving roommate issues that may come up.
 For those who are short of cash, as many single older women are, there are options to reduce the rent in exchange for doing work around the home.
 Think of Silvernest as a dating service for roommates.